With this ring, build her bridge

 I fidget it with it when I am thinking during a meeting.
 I look down at it when I need the motivation to dig deeper.
 It reminds me that when you put yourself in the middle, every vantage point has an equal perspective.
 Or as I commonly say, even round mushrooms have sides.
 (Thank you Alice in Wonderland.)

-It belonged to my great-great-grandmother.
+It belonged to my great-great-great-grandmother.
 She was born in another country.
-She made the brave journey to America with her young daughter.
+She made the brave journey to America with her young granddaughter (my great grandmother).
 The ship dropped them into the disease-ridden filthy stalls of Ellis Island where they waited for days to be released.
 That’s where her work to build a new life began.

 Over the years, the wedding band was passed down from granddaughter to granddaughter.
-Five generations later, it also stands as a reminder to me that I didn’t get here alone.
+Six generations later, it stands as a reminder to me that I didn’t get here alone.

 I know that because she left everything she knew in search of a better place to live.
 She built a bridge for generations to come and I can only aspire to do the same.